Delegated payment

 Across many luxury Maisons, delegated payment relies on practices that were designed for a pre-digital world:

-- Paper consent forms — The client signs a document authorising future charges.
-The form is stored in the boutique, sometimes in a safe.
+- Paper consent forms — The client signs a document authorising future charges, stored in the boutique, sometimes in a safe.

-- Card details stored locally — A photo of the client's card, or the card number written by hand, kept in a file or a drawer at the boutique level.
+- Card details stored locally — A photo of the client's card, or the card number written by hand, kept in a file or drawer.

-- Manual terminal entry — The advisor types the card number into the payment terminal at the moment of charging.
+- Manual terminal entry — The advisor types the card number into the terminal.
 The card is not physically present.
 The client is not present.

 None of this means the practice itself is wrong.
 It means the infrastructure underneath it has not kept pace with the relationship it supports.